sakundi/sakundi-docs/docs/docs/user-section/install-iden3.md

 custom_edit_url: null
 ---

-# Deploying Iden3 Contracts on BlockDAG
+# Deploying Iden3 Contracts on BlockDAG testnet

 This guide explains how to install and deploy the [iden3-contracts](https://github.com/iden3/contracts) on a BlockDAG EVM-compatible network.